ridwanishaq/hngx-backend-task2/DOCUMENTATION.md

 - Open a web browser and navigate to (http://localhost/phpmyadmin/).
 - Click on "Databases" in the top menu.
 - Enter a database name, such as "hngx_task2," and click "Create."
-This database will be used by your PHP project.

 ### Step 4: Create a Project Directory